TensorWrenchOSS/ozp-gatling/README.md

 The AML team uses basic HTTP auth for performance testing.
 The configuration can be found in MPsecurityContext.xml in the following repo:

 https://www.owfgoss.org/git/repos/marketplace-docker-bundle.git

+This project has one or more SNAPSHOT dependencies.
+If it is necessary to run the project while disconnected, you can greatly speed up the dependency resolution step by running in offline mode (add --offline or -o to the maven invocation).